-The Applicant has neglected or caused damage to Property:

-The applicant and/or member of their household owe a debt to the Council, Housing Association or Private Landlord from a tenancy, because of damage to the property.
+The Applicant has neglected or caused damage to Property: The applicant and/or member of their household owe a debt to the Council, Registered Provider or Private Landlord from a tenancy or licence agreement, because of damage to the property.
 Their application will be not be accepted until the debt has been paid in full.
 If the applicant's property is in a seriously neglected condition through the fault of the applicant, the application will be not be accepted until the condition of the property is bought up to an acceptable standard or any debt incurred is paid in full.
 This will include cases where the applicant has carried out unauthorised structural works to their property.

-Applicants have received funding for Aids & Adaptations: The applicant has applied for and has been granted funding for aids and adaptations to the property valued at £1,000 or more, or the adaptations were carried out in the previous 5 year period.
+Applicants have received funding for Aids & Adaptations: The applicant has applied for and has been granted funding for aids and adaptations to the property valued at $\mathfrak{L}1,000$ or more, or the adaptations were carried out in the previous 5-year period.